V-2 rocket: France

-Between May and September of 1946, CEPA, the forerunner to today's French space agency CNES, undertook the recruitment of approximately thirty German engineers, who had previous experience working on rocket programs for Nazi Germany at the Peenemünde Army Research Center.
+Between May and September 1946, CEPA, the forerunner to today's French space agency CNES, undertook the recruitment of approximately thirty German engineers, who had previous experience working on rocket programs for Nazi Germany at the Peenemünde Army Research Center.
 Much like their counterparts in the United Kingdom, the United States, and the Soviet Union, France's objective was to acquire and advance the rocket technology developed by Germany during World War II.
 The initial initiative, known as the Super V-2 program, had plans for four rocket variants capable of achieving ranges of up to 3600 km and carrying warheads weighing up to 1000 kg.
 However, this program was canceled in 1948.

 From 1950 to 1969, the research done on the Super V-2 program was repurposed to develop the Véronique sounding rocket, which became the first liquid-fuel research rocket in Western Europe and was ultimately capable of carrying a 100 kg payload to an altitude of 320 km.
 The Véronique program then led to the Diamant rocket and the Ariane rocket family.